AAMH/memcached/README.md

 * librt, in order to allow the use of POSIX shared memory

 ## Changes and Motivation
-Implemented a malloc command that allocates from a shared pool or memory reservered only for memcached instances.
+Implemented a malloc command that allocates from a shared pool of memory reserved only for memcached instances.

 This allows for a global view of memcached information and allows for future optimizations and more efficient slab allocation algorithms